MileHacker Logo

 Banking & ATMs

-Banks function weekdays, typically 09:00-17:00, closed weekends and public holidays.
+Banks operate weekdays, typically 09:00-17:00, closed weekends and public holidays.
 ATMs are common across Sibiu, in the Old Town, at bank branches, and in large supermarkets.
-Cash withdrawals are simple.
+Cash withdrawals are straightforward.

 Seasonal Closures

 Some mountain attractions, like the Transfăgărășa Road and Bâlea Lake Ice Hotel, depend on the season.
-Tourist attractions may have shorter hours in low season (winter, excluding Christmas market, and the beginning of spring/late autumn).
+Tourist attractions may have limited hours in the quiet season (winter, excluding Christmas market, and early spring/late autumn).
 Verify hours before visits.

 Museums & Attractions